ibnumusyaffa/simple-react-typescript-cheatsheet/README.md

 ### 4. Extracting Props from Custom Components

-useful when author of some external library dont export the type definition
+Useful when author of some external library dont export the type definition

 ```tsx
 import { ComponentProps } from "react";